abdulmoizhussain/RsaCertificateGenerator/README.md

 # RsaCertificateGenerator

-## NOTE: I would recommend you to use the PowerShell method (method given below) if possible:
+## NOTE: I would recommend you to use the PowerShell method first (method given below), when possible:

 ### App Details:
 Generates .pfx files of RSA & ECDsa certificates.